GlotPress/GlotPress/README.md

 * Click on the terms with glossary open the consistency tool
 * Add link to the Translation Status Overview with a button to scroll to the language in use
 * More warning on translations
+  * Validation for final "...", ".", ":"
+  * Validation for final ;.!:、。؟？！
+  * First character is not uppercase on translation
 * Many hotkeys and shortcut

 ## Hotkeys